 Guests at the preview of Vortex, Douglas Coupland’s “radical art installation” at the Vancouver Aquarium, were invited, via press release, to “immerse [themselves] in the ocean plastic pollution crisis in a contemplative and transformative way.”
 Select guests could “explore the exhibit in an intimate setting as [they] enjoy[ed] canapés.”

 Though longstanding, worry over plastic waste feels zeitgeisty, particularly worry over plastics that gather in the ocean, creating enormous garbage patches or “gyres.”
 For years, Coupland incorporated plastics and their shiny, mass-market associations into his work.
 In 2013, he had an epiphany on the beach in Haida Gwaii, when a plastic bottle identical to one he once bought in Japan washed up at his feet.
-Coupland thus conceived of Vortex as an art piece with the express intent of helping viewers picture the unimaginable (read, un-Googleable: actual photos of the Pacific Trash Gyre are few).
+Coupland thus conceived of Vortex with the express intent of helping viewers picture the unimaginable (read, un-Googleable: few photos of the Pacific Trash Gyre can demonstrate its true scale).
 In the show’s most emotional moment, a salvaged Japanese fishing boat floats atop 50,000 litres of water and plastic debris from the Haida Gwaii shoreline.